 A player may only carry one potion and one poison at a time.
 Poisons create harmful effects, and Potions create helpful effects; both may only be per encounter as listed.
 Once used, they may be "refilled" only after the end of the encounter (meaning their per encounter abilities reset).

-Both Poisons and Potions must be imbibed, except for Blade Poison, which may be applied to melee weapons and throwing daggers.
-Poisons and Potions require recipes to craft.
+Both Ingested Poisons and Potions must be imbibed.
+Poisons and Potions require Recipes to craft.